nick-ulle/teaching-tools/README.md

     exactly.

-2. Generate a `feedback.ipynb` file in every repo with `python ucdtool.py grade PATH DUE`.
+2. Generate a `feedback.ipynb` file in every repo with `python ucdtool.py prepare PATH DUE`.
 The `PATH` argument is the directory that contains the assignment repos.
 The `DUE` argument is a due date in `MM.DD hh:mm` format.
     The due date is only used to print out the names of students that submitted late.